snowcat-web/youtube-git/README.md

 You will also see any lint errors in the console.

 ## Description
-Site that interacts with youtube API V3.
+Site that interacts with youtube API V3. <br />
 To see Favorites links and Add Favorite button needs to be logged in.
+User / User<br />
-User / User No bootstrap used, everything was created from scratch using CSS and React.
+No bootstrap used, everything was created from scratch using CSS and React.<br />
-Styled components used for Login page.
+Styled components used for Login page.<br />

 ### `npm test`